-In this segment I'm going to be addressing some common issues, causes and treatments for Infection and other problems.
+In this segment, I'm going to be addressing some common issues, causes, and treatments for Infection and other problems.
 I think it is extremely important that I should state right from the start that this blog nor any information on the internet is a replacement for seeing a well trained and experienced piercer or a Medical Professional.
-I say piercer first only because a well experience piercer has dealt has a good working knowledge of dealing with infections and other problems.
-Also a ethical piercer is going to the first to throw up their hands and say, "This is beyond my help, you need to see your doctor."
+I say piercer first only because a well-experienced piercer has dealt with has a good working knowledge of dealing with infections and other problems.
+Also, an ethical piercer is going to the first to throw up their hands and say, "This is beyond my help, you need to see your doctor."
 That said if the problem doesn't seem to be improving within a week or so, see your doctor regardless of what your piercer says.

 Now often piercings will react in a way that seems kind of like an infect but only show one or none of the signs of infection.
-In a nut shell, it may not be in fact infected but it is by no means healthy.
+In a nutshell, it may not be in fact infected but it is by no means healthy.
 So I divided this into two parts, Infected Piercing and Affected Piercings.
-Infected Piercing often will needed time and additional help to fight off the infection and depending on the severity of the infection, medical treatment.
-Affected piercings on the other hand is often the body reacting to improper cleaning, foreign objects, abuse, improper placement or improper jewelry and once the problem is found and removed will often go on to heal with little additional care.
-It can be confusing to say the least but regardless both an infected and affected piercing will not become healthy without first finding the cause and removing it.
+Infected Piercing often will need time and additional help to fight off the infection and depending on the severity of the infection, medical treatment.
+Affected piercings, on the other hand, is often the body reacting to improper cleaning, foreign objects, abuse, improper placement or improper jewelry and once the problem is found and removed will often go on to heal with little additional care.
+It can be confusing, to say the least, but regardless both an infected and affected piercing will not become healthy without first finding the cause and removing it.

 For years I've been dealing with problems with piercings.
 A lot of the verbal version of my aftercare and the consultation I give is based on past experiences and trying to eliminate future problems.
 Even with covering all the possible causes of complications that may arise during healing, there is always something new.
 When someone comes in with a problem, I often will go through a list of possible causes of the problem.
 This can sometimes feel like an interrogation and it's easy to become defensive.
-A lot of the questions I will ask someone with a problem were clearly addressed in the aftercare or seem pretty self explanatory but they are key to the problem solving process.
-The key is to be honest.
-The piercer is on your side but if you messed up, they need to know it and that embarrassing information maybe the key to solving the problem.
-Sure it is frustrating as a piercer when you take the time to explain how to take care of the healing piercing but it's even worst when the client is unwilling to give information that could lead to solution because they screwed up.
+A lot of the questions I will ask someone with a problem were clearly addressed in the aftercare or seem pretty self-explanatory but they are key to the problem-solving process.
+The key is, to be honest.
+The piercer is on your side but if you messed up, they need to know it and that embarrassing information may be the key to solving the problem.
+Sure it is frustrating as a piercer when you take the time to explain how to take care of the healing piercing but it's even worse when the client is unwilling to give information that could lead to solution because they screwed up.
 Now do not get me wrong, there is a small percentage of piercees that do everything right and still have problems.

 The key to addressing an infection is to not put it off.
 The body may need additional help resolving the infection and putting off getting help could lead to some very serious medical problems including the infection becoming systematic.
-Which left untreated could in fact kill you.
-Also the longer you put off getting the problem increased likelihood that the infection will worsen and spread making it much more difficult to resolve.
+Which left untreated could, in fact, kill you.
+Also the longer you put off getting the problem increased the likelihood that the infection will worsen and spread making it much more difficult to resolve.

-Over the counter topical creams( bacitracin, neomycin, or polymyxin B) can help.
-Make sure to read the packaging carefully to make sure they can be used on puncture or deep wounds.
+Over the counter, topical creams( bacitracin, neomycin, or polymyxin B) can help.
+Make sure to read the packaging carefully to make sure they can be used on a puncture or deep wounds.
 Do not use OTC petroleum based ointments.
-The will cause the piercing to become blocked and unable to discharge.
+This will cause the piercing to become blocked and unable to discharge.

 If the signs of infection do not begin to improve or worsen after a few days, seek professional medical help.

-The most common is bumps that form on edge of the piercing.
+The most common are bumps that form on edge of the piercing.
 They can be a number of things but often have some root cause that when corrected the bump will reduce in size or go away.
-First off I must stress that these bumps are often your bodies way of resolving a problem and popping them will often increase the problem.
+First off I must stress that these bumps are often your body's way of resolving a problem and popping them will often increase the problem.
 Bumps come in a number of forms and often it will take time and additional care to resolve the problem.
 However sometimes with time they simply go away.
-Here is some of the more common ones:
+Here are some of the more common ones:

 - Over the counter cortisone cream as the instructions direct